maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 ### When to install?

-Usually you want to install to keep things simple.
+You do want to install, to keep things simple.
 People advising "do not install!" usually justify their decision by some colloquial "facts" like "I don't want to pollute my local repository".
 That justification is a red herring as can be seen
 above: this implies that these people **are married to their local repository**.
 They insist on keeping "pristine" something that is part of "planned maintenance".
 This justification is just wrong, or, it may reflect those users confusion what